erland/erlandplugins/CustomBrowse/trunk/README.txt

            really represent the item type set.

 itemformat = The formatting type that should be applied to the menu item.
 Currently
-             only "track" is supported.
+             only "track" and "album" is supported.
 The itemformat element is optional.
+             If item format "album" is specified this will enable the gallery view button in the web interface.

 menutype = Type of menu.
 This element defines how items should be retrieved for dynamic
            menus.
 The menutype element is mandatory for dynamic menus, its currently not